sds-edu/SDS-CI-GH-Guide/README.md

 # CS3219 SE Toolbox - CI with GitHub Actions
+The CS3219 SE Toolbox is a collection of guides and resources to help you get started with the various tools and technologies used CS3219 - Software Engineering Principles and Patterns.

+This guide will walk you through the process of setting up a GitHub Actions workflow for Continuous Integration (CI) for a Node.js and Express backend application.
 ## Learning Objectives

 Welcome to this guide on Continuous Integration (CI) with GitHub Actions.
 In this guide, you will learn: